Bachelor of Philosophy (Honours)

 To be eligible to be considered for an internal transfer to the BPhil (Hons) you need to:

-- be currently enrolled in any of the following courses at UWA:
+- be currently enrolled in a bachelor course at UWA

 - have passed all units in which you remain enrolled, and achieve a sufficient weighted average mark in units to the value of 48 points in your first academic year